DeKristaps/ActionScheduler/ReadMe.md

 To run the program you must first set the file path in the application.properties file.

-At the moment the program will only print - "It's time to do the action" when time and days match the CSV, but it can be modified to make any method call.
+At the moment program calls the Action class with a void methode that prints - "It's time to do something" This can be changed here ->

-To do this, changes need to be made in the highlighted area.

 <img src="ReadMePic/Screen.PNG">